ghc-proposals/ghc-proposals/proposals/0216-qualified-do.rst

 Effect and Interactions
 -----------------------

-``-XQualifiedDo`` makes it possible to choose, for each individual do-expressions, what kind of monad-like notion they are about.
+``-XQualifiedDo`` makes it possible to choose, for each of the individual do-expressions, what kind of monad-like notion they are about.
 Even if the monad-like notion doesn't support all the range of desugaring (for instance it doesn't have a ``fail``), this will still work, as long as the do-expression doesn't use the corresponding feature (in our example: pattern-binders).

 For instance we could write operations for monoids: